developersIndia/assets/README.md

-# Static Assets for the DevelopersIndia Community
+# Static Assets for the developersIndia Community

-The repository contains static assets like SVG logos, favicons & such to be used many platforms the developersIndia community has established a name in.
+The repository contains static assets like SVG logos, and favicons & such as to be used many platforms the developersIndia community has established a name in.

 ## Licensing & Distribution Guidelines